 A/B testing, also known as split testing, is a method of comparing two versions of a web page, email, or other digital asset to determine which one performs better.

-As part of conversion rate optimization, A/B testing can be used for a variety of purposes, including improving website design, optimizing email campaigns, testing product features, and more.
+As part of conversion rate optimization, A/B testing can be used for a variety of purposes, including improving website design, optimizing email campaigns or landing pages, testing product features, and more.
 It is a popular method among digital marketers, as it provides a way to make data-driven decisions and improve the effectiveness of digital marketing efforts.

 How does AB Testing Work?